MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

       ![Screenshot showing the click path to add a SIT for a primary element in an EDM classifier.](../Media/match-mode-sensitive-info-type.png)

-1. On the **Choose a sensitive info type for "EmployeeID"** fly-out page on the right, in the search bar, search for `Contoso`.
+1. On the **Choose a sensitive info type for "EmployeeID"** flyout panel on the right, in the search bar, search for `Contoso`.

 1. The **Contoso Employee IDs** sensitive info type created in a previous task should be displayed.
 Select the checkbox to the left of this sensitive info type, then select **Save**.